damianovswu/Parsons-Puzzles-Toolkit/README.md

 - **algorithmic design**.

 This positions the Parsons Puzzle Toolkit not only as an effective classroom tool but also as a foundational component in the broader landscape of computer science education.

-> [!IMPORTANT]
-> The Parsons Puzzles Toolkit is currently undergoing active development, led by lead contributors **Miljana Vasilev** and **Asen Plesnev**, with several new features in progress, including **automated evaluation and feedback** mechanisms and **LTI integration** for Learning Management Systems (such as Moodle and Blackboard).
-These forthcoming additions aim to provide real-time guidance and adaptive learning pathways, enhancing the toolkit’s effectiveness for both formative and summative assessments.

-> [!NOTE]
-> A full research article detailing the theoretical foundations, technical implementation, and educational applications of the Parsons Puzzle Toolkit is available here  https://azbuki.bg/uncategorized/enhancing-computational-thinking-and-code-comprehension-through-advanced-parson-puzzles/

 By expanding the pedagogical reach and technical capacity of traditional Parsons Puzzles, this toolkit offers a future-ready solution for programming education.
 Whether in introductory computer science courses, specialized programming tracks, or database instruction, it delivers a highly adaptable and impactful learning experience that aligns with modern educational goals.